-First, if your dog is gasping, making no noise and/or going blue this is an emergency.
-You need to open their mouth and clear the airway.
-Get your dog to a vet immediately.
+First, if your dog is gasping, making no noise and/or is going blue this is a sign of respiratory distress and is a medical emergency.

-If your dog sounds like the dogs in the video above, then they have a reverse sneeze, read on….
+If your dog sounds like the dogs in the video above, then they have a reverse sneeze and, no, they are NOT choking.

-Causes Of A Reverse Sneeze
+Causes Of Reverse Sneezing Episodes In Dogs

-Just like a normal sneeze where the air is forced out, a reverse sneeze is often caused by irritation of the pharynx, larynx and throat area.
+Just like a normal sneeze where the air is forced out, a dog’s reverse sneeze is often caused by irritation of the pharynx, larynx and throat area.
 This causes a spasm reflex.

 Irritation can be caused by:

 - Allergies/irritants in the air i.e. diffusers, smoke, air fresheners.

 - Polyps or tumour masses in the airway

 - Foreign material i.e. pieces of grass, sticks, insects or fluff.